noiredayz/trilaud/README.md

 * No need to register a dedicated Twitch application for it
 * Should run just fine on Windows, OSX and GNU/Linux.
 On Free and Dragonfly BSD you'll need the alsa utils compatibility package to hear sounds
 * Shoult run on other platforms supported by node.js, but without sound playback for now.
 * No architecture specifc code I know of.
-You can run it on your Raspberry PI 24/7! (this is how I use it akshually 🤓)
+You can run it on your Raspberry PI 24/7! (this is how I use it akshually 🤓) Some people told me they run it from termux from their old Android phones.
+Farm subs and reduce e-waste today.
 * Easy way to run multiple instances so you can farm on your alts WidestHard . o O ( vadiFun ALTS? )

 ## What does this do? ##